Project status

 How was the community consulted on the new Dromana Pier?

-Dromana Pier is being rebuilt as part of a $46 million investment announced in the Victorian Budget 2023-24 for critical works at piers and jetties across the state.
-The earlier concept plan was prepared because the pier was approaching end of life and Parks Victoria need to commence plan for a future rebuild when funding became available.
-In preparation for rebuilding Dromana Pier, in 2021 Parks Victoria developed three early concept designs and sought community and stakeholder aspirations and ideas for a new Dromana Pier.
-Preferences and ideas were captured and will be considered as part of the final design stage of the new pier.
-Building on community influenced concept designs produced in 2021, this year we’ve conducting detailed investigations and stakeholder conversations to shape the pier’s design and engineering requirements.
+The earlier concept plan was prepared because the pier was approaching the end of life and Parks Victoria needed to commence planning for a future rebuild when funding became available.
+In 2021, in preparation for rebuilding Dromana Pier, Parks Victoria developed three early concept designs and sought community and stakeholder aspirations and ideas for a new Dromana Pier.
+Preferences and ideas were captured and will be considered as part of the new pier’s final design stage.
+Building on community-influenced concept designs produced in 2021, this year we’re conducting detailed investigations and stakeholder conversations to shape the pier’s design and engineering requirements.
 This includes understanding the pier’s relationship to changes in sea level and storm events as well as beach erosion and movement.

 When will the new pier be built?